RogerPink/twitter_crawl/README.md

 # twitter_crawl
-app to crawl twitter networks
+app to crawl twitter networks and identify friends.